antkowiak/cpp_utils/README.md

 lifetime.h - Utility to benchmark the lifetime of c++ objects in containers.

+moaht.h - Minimal Implementation of an Open Addressing Hash Table, indexed by integer.

 one_to_one_map.h - Wraps a std::map where the key and value are the same type, and can be searched by key or value.

 platform_defs.h - Useful platform-dependent macros and utilities.